aliclark/pragmatic-password-generator/README.md

 If password compromise is within your threat model <sup>1</sup> <sup>2</sup> <sup>3</sup>
 or you trust the service with your password <sup>4</sup> <sup>5</sup>, then you could consider using `./ppg.py --online` instead.

+MFA is recommended wherever possible when using passwords.

 ## Usage

 ```